maggiez0138/yolov5_quant_sample/README.md

 # Notes
-During the practices, there are some common bugs around new features(such as QAT, mixed precision), which may make customers feel frustrated.
-TensorRT team is working on it, but still needs time to alleviate.
-If you encounter problems, please contact us (reduced-precision-SA-vteam <reduced-precision-SA-vteam@exchange.nvidia.com>).
+During the practices, there are some common bugs around new features(such as QAT, mixed precision).
+If you encouter any issues, please leave a message.
-Some known TensorRT bugs which was not fixed in the nvcr.io/nvidia/tensorrt:21.09-py3.
-1. [200778538](https://nvbugswb.nvidia.com/NVBugs5/redir.aspx?url=/200778538) [Alibaba Cloud]PTQ accuracy drop caused by the failed fallback of some sensitive layers to FP16 on A10.
-2. [200774263](https://nvbugswb.nvidia.com/NVBugs5/redir.aspx?url=/200774263) TensorRT 8 cannot output the same acc as onnxruntime.